 Formal caucuses move along the flow of committee, progressing from discussions over specific issues to introducing well-formed solutions that respond to those issues.
-It is also a way for you to address potential problems that may have been overlooked in draft resolutions and evaluate its potential for passing in the committee later on.
+It is also a way for delegates to address potential problems that may have been overlooked in their draft resolution and evaluate its potential for passing in the committee later on.